Written By: Medically Reviewed By:

 4 Tips to Staying Carnivore While Travelling

 - Bring an air fryer with you on your travels.
 This is a great investment for anyone on the Carnivore Diet as it allows you to cook or reheat meat anywhere where there is a socket.
+Air Fryer Lamb Chops for example is quick and easy to make.
+Learning how to cook marrow bones in an air fryer is both tasty and will satisfy hunger due to the high fat content.

 - If cooking your own meat is not accessible whilst traveling, I suggest ordering plain burger patties at a restaurant (aka Meat Cookies in the Carnivore Community).